FelixFebrian/FelixFebrian.github.io/_posts/2020-07-02-Temperature-Control-of-Water-Heater.md

     '''
     Implementation of PI-Controller

-    epsilon is the error of the controlled variable to its reference, saved as a list.
+    epsilon is the error of the controlled variable to its reference, saved as a numpy array.
     '''
     return K_P * epsilon[-1] + (K_P/T_I)*np.sum(np.multiply(epsilon, dt))
 ```